ay0503/nodebb-f24-team-tbd-1/UserGuide.md

 ### Automated Tests
-The automated tests can be located at the very bottom of tests/users.js
+The automated tests can be located in tests/controller.js and tests/controller-admin.js